 Foundations of Writing

-This course puts in place skills and knowledge foundational to clear writing:
+This two-semester course is taught by Roy Speed, author of The Writer's Guide to Grammar.
+It puts in place skills and knowledge foundational to the study of English and the mastery of clear writing:

 - Mastering the language.
 In the on-site class each week, students master all the most important principles of the English language — including grammar, usage, punctuation, and more.

 - Becoming a strong reader.
-In the online class, they are introduced to close reading of great literature and all the attendant skills.
-They also read essays of literary analysis that are models of the form.
+In the online class, they are introduced to close reading of great literature — in this case, Shakespeare.
+Students learn all the skills attendant on close reading, like annotating the text.
+They also read relevant examples of fine literary analysis, essays that are models of the form.

 1) English fundamentals

 In Foundations of Writing, Roy Speed leads students through a kind of boot-camp in English grammar, usage, and punctuation — intensive training that relies on his own extraordinary material.
 (See the reviews on Amazon.)
 Most important, Roy Speed teaches grammar principles not for their own sake, but as requisites for important writing tools — as keys to perceiving both:

 The course enables students to:

 - master the most important points of English grammar and usage;